Construction to close lanes on I-540, I-40 near Van Buren

 VAN BUREN, Ark.
-(KFTA) — Drivers can expect lane closures on Interstate 540 and Interstate 40 in Van Buren starting Sunday, September 29.
+(KNWA) — Drivers can expect lane closures on Interstate 540 and Interstate 40 in Van Buren starting Sunday, September 29.

 According to the Arkansas Department of Transportation, bridge deck rehabilitation and paving will force the inside northbound and southbound lanes of I-540 between mile marker 2 and mile marker 3 to close for the next month.